 Receiving a discharge from bankruptcy

-Unfortunately, filing for bankruptcy and being released from your debt obligations does not happen overnight - rather, it is a process.
+Unfortunately, filing for bankruptcy and being released from your debt obligations is a process and does not happen overnight.

 What does being discharged from bankruptcy mean?

 The purpose of filing for bankruptcy and going through the bankruptcy process is to receive your bankruptcy discharge.
-This legal document declares that your debt is legitimately and permanently erased, which means you are no longer liable for the debts covered in your bankruptcy.
+This legal document declares that your debt is legitimately and permanently erased, and you are no longer liable for the debts you listed in your bankruptcy application.

 How long does bankruptcy last?